Call Recordings Help Companies in many ways.

 By listening, you can get a clear picture of what’s going on in each department.
 Management blind spots are costly and dangerous.
 Call recordings monitor employee performance.
 To read more, see our blog, Tired of Broken Sales Promises – Get the Truth.

 After evaluating phone calls, trends and call data can validate customer sentiment.
 Also, the perceptions of your customers or clients become evident.
 Convirza call tracking features tagging abilities.
 Tags automatically categorize calls and can be customized to fit your business and initiatives.

 Convirza’s call scores, call metrics, and Conversation Analytics® services are the artificial intelligence piece telling companies how consumers judge them.

 They can also use these recordings for legal protection when customers or clients claim that they did not give the company permission to charge their credit card.
 Additionally, call recordings protect you if customers claim your representative misled them or lied to them.
 Convirza created Redaction Pro to ensure companies maintain PCI compliance.

-To best protect the company, as well as ensure that each representative’s performance continually improves, it’s a best practice to review call tracking reports daily.
-Also, you should listen to a sampling of recorded calls.
+To best protect the company, as well as ensure that each representative’s performance continually improves, it is a best practice to review marketing dashboards daily.
+Also, it is a good idea to listen to a sampling of recorded calls.
 Small errors and deviations become evident early on while they’re still easy to fix.

 Perhaps your employees don’t want to be recorded.
 The question is, “Why not?”
 Feedback is one of the best ways to continual improvement.
 Perhaps your employees are comfortable where they are.
 Maybe they are scared of call recordings.
 They either don’t believe they need to work on getting better results.
 Or maybe they are afraid that their poor performance will be documented.
 So to avoid evaluations and consequences some employees may resist call recordings.